 Rajmachi is one of our most thrilling treks till date.
 We boarded a train to Karjat and then an auto to Kondivade village where the trekking to Rajmachi begins.
 We started as a group of 20, lost our way and completed only half the way by dusk.
 Half of us decided to stay back in a village in a locals hut and complete the trek next morning.
 The main attractions are the forts of Shrivardhan and Manaranjan which requires trekking through the steep paths in the mountain.

 Mumbai is close to the Western Ghats a mountain range along the western coast of the Indian peninsula.
 And hence have some of the best getaways that make for awe-inspiring trekking destinations.
 These trekking spots turn magical during the monsoons when the mountains are wrapped lush green dotted with numerous gorgeous waterfalls.
+When you are off trekking in the mountains appropriate backpacks are paramount.
+Here are some great tips to help you choose the best backpacks.

 Have you been to any of these trekking spots or any other we missed here?
 Do share with us your experience.